Frequently Asked Questions

 - Pack into standard checkable airline suitcase(s) (see TravelCase).

-- With the exception of the stock models, are custom fitted to suit the individual rider.
+- Are custom fitted to suit the individual rider.

-- Feature wheels with 16-inch (Bike Friday tikit) or 20-inch wheels.
+- Feature wheels with 20-inch wheels or 16-inch (Bike Friday tikit).

 tikit bikes- The fastest folding bike in our line-up.
 This perfect urban commuting solution folds into a compact package in less than 5 seconds.
 Add a Quick Transit Cover, and your bike becomes stealth — able to get past doormen and bus drivers without a blink!